pflanze/lilyvm/README.md

 checks on jump target addresses since the assumption is that a load-time verifier will exist at some point.

+The `fib_register` opcode (which heavily uses computed goto, although so does `fib_combinedop`) segfaults when compiling with g++, and sometimes when compiling with gcc -O3.
+I don't know why.

 The 6502 adaptions are outdated and it won't currently compile for that architecture.